stencila/stencila/docs/languages/py/README.md

 Stencila does all this using its [execution engine](computation/engine.md).

 The engine manages automatic dependencies between the cells which are specific for each language.
-For cells written in Python it is farily simple.
+For cells written in Python it is fairly simple.
 If you want to capture the output of the cell, create a variable and assign (`=`) the output.
 Note that the variables in Stencila are non-mutable :sparkles: .
 Whatever is on the right hand of the assignment (`=`) will become the cell input.